cwbaker/forge/docs/getting-started/toolsets-and-targets.md

 For target prototypes that build to single files or build to multiple files based on a pattern or group there are a few functions that create target prototypes with create and depend functions already defined:

-- `forge:FilePrototype()` returns a target prototype with create and depend functions that support building one or more source files to a single file.
+- `FilePrototype()` returns a target prototype with create and depend functions that support building one or more source files to a single file.

-- `forge:PatternPrototype()` returns a target prototype with create and depend functions that support building multiple source files to multiple files (with a one-to-one mapping) where the destination filename is derived from a pattern matching the source filename.
+- `PatternPrototype()` returns a target prototype with create and depend functions that support building multiple source files to multiple files (with a one-to-one mapping) where the destination filename is derived from a pattern matching the source filename.

-- `forge:GroupPrototype()` returns a target prototype with create and depend fucntions that support building multiple source files to multiple files in groups where the destination filename is derived from a pattern matching the source filename.
+- `GroupPrototype()` returns a target prototype with create and depend fucntions that support building multiple source files to multiple files in groups where the destination filename is derived from a pattern matching the source filename.
 For example the Visual C++ compiler accepts multiple C++ source files in one invocation and it is useful to group these together.

 For target prototypes where you must provide your own create and depend functions there is

-- `forge:TargetPrototype()` returns a raw target prototype on which at least a create function must be defined.
+- `TargetPrototype()` returns a raw target prototype on which at least a create function must be defined.

 Targets without target prototypes are valid.
 These targets are typically source files that aren't updated by the build system and but still need to be tracked in order to determine when intermediate files that depend on them are outdated.